-NAUDL is excited to announce a new partnership with the Ronald Reagan Presidential Library.
-The Great Communicator Debate Series offers the opportunity for your students to compete for college scholarships and a trip to the national finals at the Reagan Presidential library this July. $50,000 in scholarship money is available for participating students.
-Qualifiers for the national tournament will have travel costs for the student and a chaperon covered for the national tournament in Simi Valley, CA. The finals will be held between July 23-26, 2015.
+NAUDL is excited to announce a new partnership with the Ronald Reagan Presidential Foundation and Institute.
+The Great Communicator Debate Series offers the opportunity for your students to compete for college scholarships and a trip to the national championship at the Reagan Presidential Library this July. $50,000 in scholarship money is available for participating students.
+Qualifiers for the national tournament will have travel costs for the student and a chaperon covered for the national tournament in Simi Valley, CA. The finals will be held between July 19-22, 2018.

-Students can qualify for the national finals in three ways this spring:
+Students can qualify for the national championship in three ways this spring:

 1) Regional qualifiers